rajneesh069/DSA/README.md

 After execution of `someFunction()`, it'll return(5 here) to that line(`int a = someFunction()`) defined above and ans will be assigned the return value of `someFunction()`.

-1. Identify if problem could be broken down into smaller problems
+1. Identify if problem could be broken down into smaller problems.
-2. Write recurrence relation if needed
+2. Write recurrence relation if needed.
-3. Draw the recursion tree
+3. Draw the recursion tree.
 4. About the tree :
    a.
 See the flow of the functions, and how they are called.